Anytime-Valid Quantum State Tomography via Confidence Sequences: Anytime-Valid Quantum Tomography

 As stated in the following proposition, which follows directly from the properties of confidence sequences \cite{howard2021time}, the sequence of sets $\{\mathcal{C}_t^{\text{AV-QST}}(\alpha)\}_t$ produced by AV-QST satisfies the desired anytime validity property (\ref{eq:prob}).

 \begin{proposition} For any sequence of point estimates $\{\hat{\rho}_t\}_t$, the sequence of AV-QST uncertainty sets $\{\mathcal{C}_t^{\text{AV-QST}}(\alpha)\}_t$ in (\ref{eq:Ct}) satisfies the anytime-valid coverage property (\ref{eq:prob}). \end{proposition} \begin{proof} Given the definition of the AV-QST set (\ref{eq:Ct}), the target coverage probability (\ref{eq:prob}) can be written as where the probability is evaluated with respect to the distribution of the measurements, i.e., $\prod_{t^{'}=1}^{t}\mathbb{P}(x_{t'} |\rho^*; \mathcal{M}_{t'})$.
-Furthermore, the likelihood ratio ${R}_t(\rho^\ast)$ can be readily verified to be a test martingale under the measurement distribution (see Appendix).
-By Ville's inequality \cite{Ramdas_2025}, this directly implies the inequality Combining this inequality with (\ref{eq:prob1}) completes the proof. \end{proof}
+Furthermore, the likelihood ratio ${R}_t(\rho^\ast)$ can be readily verified to be a test martingale, i.e., a non-negative supermartingale, under the measurement distribution (see Appendix).
+Ville's inequality is a time-uiform version of Markov's inequality for test martingales \cite{Ramdas_2025}.
+When applied to the likelihood ratio ${R}_t(\rho^*)$, this inequality directly implies the condition Combining \eqref{eq:prob2} with (\ref{eq:prob1}) completes the proof. \end{proof}